wafflescloud/tp/docs/DeveloperGuide.md

 2a.
 The list is empty.
     Use case ends

-3a.
-The given index is invalid.
-    3a1.
+2b.
+The given name does not match any person.
+    2b1.
 AddressBook shows an error message.
     Use case ends

 **Use case: UC03 - Edit a person**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to edit the details of a specific person in the list
+1. User requests to edit a person by providing the person’s name together with the updated details (phone number, email, animal being fed, and/or date and time of feeding)
+2. AddressBook checks if the person exists
-4. AddressBook validates the new details
+3. AddressBook validates the new details
-5. AddressBook updates the person’s information
+4. AddressBook updates the person’s information
-6. AddressBook shows a confirmation message and the updated list
+5. AddressBook shows a confirmation message and the updated list
 Use case ends

 **Extensions**